 Several years ago, Williamson County hired a new Infrastructure Director who was tasked with overseeing our roads and respective maintenance.
 After an extensive study it was determined that Williamson County, while adding roadways at an unprecedented rate, was behind the curve in maintaining them.
 Not only was Williamson County behind in maintaining many of our county roads but also in the resurfacing projects in many of our subdivisions.
-In an attempt to aggressively tackle repaying and resurfacing projects, the Court shifted a penny from the General Fund tax rate over to the Road and Bridge Fund tax rate.
-In order to continue this aggressive plan, the county more than doubled its roadway rehabilitation budget to just over \$5M to further resurfacing projects and sealcoat overlays.
-Over two million dollars was committed to dam repair and bridge replacement while also setting aside \$10M for the county's long-term transportation plan to purchase right of way and conduct transportation studies.
+To aggressively tackle repaving and resurfacing projects, the Court shifted a penny from the General Fund tax rate over to the Road and Bridge Fund tax rate.
+In order to continue this aggressive plan, the county more than doubled its roadway rehabilitation budget to just over \$8M to further resurfacing projects and sealcoat overlays.
+An additional five million dollars was committed to specific rebuilds on major roadways as well as a set aside of \$12M for the county's long-term transportation plan to purchase right of way and conduct transportation studies.